top of page

 Liberation from Past Patterns

-Visualisation can be incredibly healing for anyone working to shed habitual patterns (samskaras) and tendencies and uncover their ‘authentic self' (the self without adaptive patterns).
+Visualisation can be incredibly healing for anyone working to shed habitual patterns and tendencies (samskaras in sanskrit) to uncover their authentic/essential/highest self or true nature, whatever language you feel most comfy with.
+This is the self we know ourselves to be at our core without our adaptive patterns.
 When working through challenges or distortions of identity it can be incredibly healing to see yourself living out your true nature in your mind’s eye, living in a liberated way, a little like future-self journaling.
-Just as a sports person might visualise the perfect golf swing, you might visualise yourself being more boundaried, fluid, loving, playful… whatever it is you are working on and in time this may start to become a reality.
+Just as a sports person might visualise the perfect golf swing, you might visualise yourself showing up in a way that is more true to who you are at your core.
+Over time it can support us to become more congruent, so our insides match our outward expression.

 Outside of the visualisations during the sankalpa and inner resource stages, I like to harness this stage to offer space to observe the mind’s eye (chidakash in the yogic tradition) or listen inwardly to the heart space (hridayakash) with guidance and cues.
 Sometimes I do this in the form of what I like to call a ‘Narnia Nidra’ stepping through a threshold of some kind and observing without expectation or preference what lay beyond.
-Sometimes I might guide a journey but other times I like to simply welcome quiet space to witness the inner experience, this is not dissimilar to what might unfold during a shamanic journey.
-This stage also sometimes happens spontaneously as there is the capacity to experience wakeful REM during a practice of Yoga Nidra, this is often described as seeing a rapid succession of images or flashes or images in the later stages of the practice and can be incredibly insightful and interesting to explore.
-If you want to invite the potential for this into your practice then don't use an eye pillow as this can stop the rapid eye movements.
-You might instead use a light scarf or something similar.
-Humans are incredibly intuitive and instinctive and usually have all of the answers within, this stage simply invites space and time to explore what is already there.
+Sometimes I might guide a journey but other times I like to simply welcome quiet space to witness the inner experience.
+Humans are incredibly intuitive and instinctive.
+I believe we hold all of the wisdom we need within and this stage can simply invite space and time to explore and uncover what is already there.

 Carly x